 Standard bird feeders don’t protect what is inside from squirrels, whereas squirrel-proof bird feeders created in a way to keep that food safe for the birds.

 By using the right types of bird feeders, you’ll be giving lots of support to the birds in your local area:

-Why Feed Garden Birds?
+Why To Feed Garden Birds?

 Food shortages can occur for birds whose wild habitats are increasingly reducing.
 Giving them food gives them a better chance of surviving food shortages.

 In winter you will want to put food out regularly and try to make that food high in fat, something the birds need to stay warm.

 Switch from fatty types to good worm, fruit and seed mixtures if you can which are better for the bird’s hygiene.

-Why Shouldn’t We Feed Squirrels?
+Why To NOT Feed Squirrels?

 Instead, it is a great idea to offer the squirrels their feeder, so that way you can still enjoy them in the garden, but on better terms.

 Here are the best ways to keep squirrels away from the bird food:

-Setup A Bird Feeder Pole
+1) Setup A Bird Feeder Pole

 They can eat any food that may have fallen, but otherwise, they can’t get on to the station.

 You can get more heavy-duty options if you get a lot of bird traffic (or big fat wood pigeons!) or there are lightweight options which tend to be less of an issue for lawn installation.

 You can sometimes buy the items that you can attach to poles to do the job.
 These items are called baffles, and they tend to be low cost.

-Make Your Own Bird Feeder DIY Style: Squirrel Safe
+2) Make Your Own Bird Feeder DIY Style: Squirrel Safe

 Squirrels can jump a vast distance (10 feet!), so you must place your bird feeders as far away from fences and trees as possible.

-Offer Foods Squirrels Hate
+4) Offer Foods Squirrels Hate

 You can also place anything containing capsaicin on the feeder which will make squirrels have a hot and uncomfortable mouth, but it actually won’t affect the birds.

-Weight Sensitive Bird Feeders
+5) Weight Sensitive Bird Feeders

 Birds are so much lighter than squirrels, so this can be a highly effective way to keep food accessible only to the right species of wildlife.

-Metal Cage Protection
+6) Use Metal Cage Protection

 It is vital to check reviews out for feeders like this as squirrels could get stuck and get hurt or even pass away trying to squeeze in the gaps, so it needs to be the right size to deter them, but not trap them.

 Spinning feeders work by detecting a squirrel has climbed on and spinning them off.
 These types of feeders can be quite dangerous for squirrels.

 There are many fantastic bird feeders available that can keep squirrels away, and many opportunities to adapt standard bird feeders.

 Setting up safe assault courses for the squirrels to enjoy to get to their food can be a fun activity to do with the kids on a sunny afternoon.

 Many squirrel repellents like poison are dangerous for your pets and other wildlife, and they give the squirrels a horrible death.

 You should also avoid adding slippery substances to your poles as this is likely to eventually kill the squirrel because it will affect their coat which keeps them warm.

 In the best scenarios, you can feed both animals with different stations and enjoy all the wildlife your local area has to offer, as every wild animal has something to offer the ecosystem.

 We hope that our tips and information above has helped you feel inspired to adjust your garden to keep all the visitors happy and safe.